t1m0t/crm_suppa_nestjs/backoffice/README.md

 -- 7) Keep admin_user out of app schemas (strict boundary) -- -----------------------
 REVOKE ALL ON SCHEMA map_data, backoffice_data FROM admin_user;

+-- necessary for migration to have point as a FK
+ALTER TABLE map_data.planet_osm_point
+ADD COLUMN id BIGSERIAL PRIMARY KEY;

+GRANT REFERENCES ON ALL TABLES IN SCHEMA map_data TO role_migrate;
+ALTER DEFAULT PRIVILEGES FOR ROLE role_migrate IN SCHEMA map_data GRANT REFERENCES ON TABLES TO role_migrate;

 ```